 Hasn’t This Been Done Before?

-TransGov was developed by entrepreneurs from the Meltwater Entrepreneurship school.
+TransGov was developed by entrepreneurs from the Meltwater Entrepreneurship School of Technology.
 The app allows citizens to report issues in their community.

 So if the general concept of reporting issues through an app already exists, why develop another app when most of the leg work has already been done?
 It would have been easier to consult with these individuals who made the TransGov app to duplicate their product for the Audit Service.